laranex/better-laravel-docs/src/principles.md

 ### Routes

 Route are just the same as Laravel default routes.
-The only difference is that we load our load from our BetterLaravelServiceProvider and of course, you can have 100% control over the routes.
+The only difference is that we load our routes from our BetterLaravelServiceProvider and of course, you can have 100% control over the routes.
 See more at
 - [Configuration](/configuration.html#config)
 - [BetterLaravelServiceProvider.php](https://github.com/laranex/better-laravel/blob/master/src/BetterLaravelServiceProvider.php#L46)